HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-> [Citation:](https://github.com/MicrosoftDocs/WDAC-Toolkit/discussions/217#discussioncomment-5104749) If you only manage Windows 11 22H2 systems (and above), then you don't need the recommended driver block rules in your WDAC policy.
+> [Citation:](https://github.com/MicrosoftDocs/WDAC-Toolkit/discussions/217#discussioncomment-5104749) If you only manage Windows 11 22H2 systems (and above), then you don't need the recommended driver block rules in your App Control policy.
 Otherwise, you should have the driver block rules in your policy.
 In either scenario, you should have the recommended user mode rules.

 <br>